ferdium/ferdium-server/docker/README.md

 ## Building locally

-If you want to build this image locally, please run this command from root of [ferdi server repository](https://github.com/getferdi/server/tree/master/):
+If you want to build this image locally, please run this command from root of [Ferdi-server repository](https://github.com/getferdi/server/tree/master/):
 ```
 docker build \
   --no-cache \